citp/privacy-policy-historical/e/es/eso/esomar.org.md

 A cookie is a small amount of data that is sent to your computer browser from a website's computer and is stored on your computer, if your browser’s preferences allow it.
 Each website can send its own cookie to your browser but (to protect your privacy) your browser only permits a website to access its own cookies, not the cookies sent to you by other sites.

-ESOMAR uses cookies to help the server identify you when you log in to secure areas of the site, such as MyESOMAR, the Directory and Career Network.
+ESOMAR uses cookies to help the server identify you when you log in to secure areas of the site, such as MyESOMAR, Directory of Research Organisations, and MR Job board.
 The cookies store your login information, so you can enter and leave the website without having to re-enter the same information over and over.

-We also use cookies to track our online traffic flow (through Google Analytics and Google AdManager) and to personalise information in online forms.
+We also use cookies to track our online traffic flow (through Google Analytics, Google AdSense, and Crazy Egg), to share links on social networks (through AddThis and Google +1), and to personalise information in online forms.

 You have the opportunity to set your web browser to accept all cookies, to notify you when a cookie is issued, or not to receive cookies at any time.
 Information supplied by cookies can help ESOMAR provide you with a better user experience.
 Please note that not accepting cookies may affect your ability to access certain parts of our website.
 [You can view the list of cookies used by ESOMAR here.](http://www.esomar.org/cookies.php)